eddyK15501/gifs-and-memes/README.md

    AND the search results will display on the right side of the page WHEN the user executes a search
-   THEN the search results will display in a GIFs section and a Memes section AND the GIFs and memes will be in a grid
+   THEN the search results will display in a GIFs section and a Memes section AND the MemeFlix will be in a grid
    AND the grid takes 80% of the total view of the page AND all previous searches will display under the search bar

-SCENARIO: The user clicks the GIFs and memes
+SCENARIO: The user clicks the MemeFlix
    GIVEN a search has been executed
    AND the search results display in the grid
    WHEN the user clicks a GIF from the results
-   THEN the user is navigated to the original site location of the GIF WHEN the user clicks a meme from the results
+   THEN the user is navigated to the original site location of the GIF WHEN the user clicks a Meme from the results
-   THEN the user is navigated to the original site location of the meme
+   THEN the user is navigated to the original site location of the Meme
 ```

 ## Wireframe